NUS-SNL/p4-traffictool/UsageWithBackend.md

     * From json output of P4C
     ```
-    python DissectTrafficLua.py <path to json output of p4 program> <path to destination directory> [-d for debug mode]
+    python GenTafficMoonGen.py <path to json output of p4 program> <path to destination directory> [-d for debug mode]
     ```

+2. Copy the new protocol files to MoonGen/libmoon/lua/proto/

-2. If you used any default headers then add the corresponding next layer headers to the resolveNextHeader function of the default header.
+3. If you used any default headers then add the corresponding next layer headers to the resolveNextHeader function of the default header.

-3. Add the new protocols to MoonGen/libmoon/lua/proto
+    ```
+    Let's say you wanted to add protocol 'foo' on top of standard UDP layer.
+    Then you need to modify MoonGen/libmoon/lua/proto/udp.lua so that foo gets recognised while parsing udp packet.
+    Search for the function resolveNextHeader within udp.lua.
+Over that you will find a map mapNamePort,
+    add FOO and the corresponding port number to this list.
+    ```

 4. Necessary changes to other files:
-    - MoonGen/libmoon/lua/packet.lua: register the packet header combinations using createStack function Search for getArpPacket to get an idea of what to do.
+    - MoonGen/libmoon/lua/packet.lua: register the packet header combinations using createStack function
+        ```
+        Say you want to add layer foo over UDP.
+        Then inside packet.lua you need to define a getFooPacket function to generate a packet of foo protocol.

+        pkt.getFooPacket = createStack("eth","ip4","udp","FOO")
+        ```
         Apart from this you may need to incorporate following changes as well:
         -  if the header has a length member, adapt packetSetLength;
         - if the packet has a checksum, adapt createStack (loop at end of function) and packetCalculateChecksums

      - MoonGen/libmoon/lua/proto/proto.lua: add PROTO.lua to the list so it gets loaded
      ```